-Although the device digital filter attenuates high-frequency components of noise, TI recommends providing a first-order, passive RC filter at the inputs to further improve performance.
-The differential RC filter formed by R{DIFFA} , R{DIFFB} , and the differential capacitor C{DIFF} offers a cutoff frequency that is calculated using Equation 5.
-While the digital filter of the ADS1118 strongly attenuates high-frequency components of noise, TI recommends to provide a first-order, passive RC filter to further suppress high-frequency noise and avoid aliasing.
+Although the device digital filter attenuates high-frequency components of noise, provide a first-order, passive RC filter at the inputs to further improve performance.
+The differential RC filter formed by $R{DIFFA}$ , $R{DIFFB}$ , and the differential capacitor $C{DIFF}$ offers a cutoff frequency that is calculated using Equation 3.
+While the digital filter of the ADS1018 strongly attenuates high-frequency components of noise, provide a first-order, passive RC filter to further suppress high-frequency noise and avoid aliasing.
 Care must be taken when choosing the filter resistor values because the input currents flowing into and out of the device cause a voltage drop across the resistors.
 This voltage drop shows up as an additional offset error at the ADC inputs.
-TI recommends limiting the filter resistor values to below 1 k Ω .
+Limit the filter resistor values to below 1 k $\Omega$ for best performance.

-$$f{C} = 1 / [2\pi \cdot (R{DIFFA} + R{DIFFB}) \cdot C{DIFF}]$$ (5)
+$$f{C} = 1 / [2\pi \times (R{DIFFA} + R{DIFFB}) \times C{DIFF}]$$

-Two common-mode filter capacitors (C{CMA} and C{CMB}) are also added to offer attenuation of high-frequency, common-mode noise components.
-TI recommends that the differential capacitor C{DIFF} be at least an order of magnitude (10x) larger than these common-mode capacitors because mismatches in the common-mode capacitors can convert common-mode noise into differential noise.
+Two common-mode filter capacitors ( $C{CMA}$ and $C{CMB}$ ) are also added to offer attenuation of high-frequency, common-mode noise components.
+Differential capacitor $C{DIFF}$ must be at least an order of magnitude (10x) larger than these common-mode capacitors because mismatches in the common-mode capacitors can convert common-mode noise into differential noise.

 The highest measurement resolution is achieved when the largest potential input signal is slightly lower than the FSR of the ADC.
-From the design requirement, the maximum thermocouple voltage (V{TC}) occurs at a thermocouple temperature (T{TC}) of 1250°C. At this temperature, $V{TC} = 50.644$ mV, as defined in the tables published by the National Institute of Standards and Technology (NIST) using a cold-junction temperature (T{CJ}) of 0°C. A thermocouple produces an output voltage that is proportional to the temperature difference between the thermocouple tip and the cold junction.
+From the design requirement, the maximum thermocouple voltage ( $V{TC}$ ) occurs at a thermocouple temperature ( $T{TC}$ ) of 1250°C. At this temperature, $V{TC}$ = 50.644 mV, as defined in the tables published by the National Institute of Standards and Technology (NIST) using a cold-junction temperature ( $T{CJ}$ ) of 0°C. A thermocouple produces an output voltage that is proportional to the temperature difference between the thermocouple tip and the cold junction.
 If the cold junction is at a temperature below 0°C, the thermocouple produces a voltage larger than 50.644 mV.
 The isothermal block area is constrained by the operating temperature range of the device.
-Therefore, the isothermal block temperature is limited to -40°C. A K-type thermocouple at $T{TC} = 1250$ °C produces an output voltage of $V{TC} = 50.644$ mV - (-1.527 mV) = 52.171 mV when referenced to a cold-junction temperature of $T{CJ} = -40$ °C. The device offers a full-scale range of ± 0.256 V and that is what is used in this application example.
+Therefore, the isothermal block temperature is limited to -40°C. A K-type thermocouple at $T{TC}$ = 1250°C produces an output voltage of $V{TC}$ = 50.644 mV - (-1.527 mV) = 52.171 mV when referenced to a cold-junction temperature of $T{CJ}$ = -40°C. The device offers a full-scale range of ±0.256 V and that is what is used in this application example.

 The device integrates a high-precision temperature sensor that can be used to measure the temperature of the cold junction.
-The temperature sensor mode is enabled by setting bit TS_MODE = 1 in the Config register.
-The accuracy of the overall temperature sensor depends on how accurately the ADS1118 can measure the cold junction, and hence, careful component placement and PCB layout considerations must be employed for designing an accurate thermocouple system.
+The temperature sensor mode is enabled by setting bit TS\MODE = 1 in the Config register.
+The accuracy of the overall temperature sensor depends on how accurately the ADS1018 can measure the cold junction, and hence, careful component placement and PCB layout considerations must be employed for designing an accurate thermocouple system.
 The ADS1118 Evaluation Module provides a good starting point and offers an example to achieve good cold-junction compensation performance.
-The ADS1118 Evaluation Module uses the same schematic as shown in Figure 50, except with only one thermocouple channel connected.
+The ADS1118 Evaluation Module uses the same schematic as shown in Figure 23, except with only one thermocouple channel connected.
 Refer to the application note, Precision Thermocouple Measurement With the ADS1118, SBAA189, for details on how to optimize your component placement and layout to achieve good cold-junction compensation performance.